• Skip to primary navigation

 What makes this vegan avocado toast high in protein?

 Avocado contains some protein itself, but it's the chickpeas in this particular recipe that provide protein, making the meal extra filling.
+(See, high protein breakfasts are totally possible without relying on eggs or dairy!)

 Can I use any beans instead of chickpeas?